 The r values of the three drought indices for different timescales were much smaller and more variable than the r values found in Beguería et al. (2013).
 The r values in their study were greater than 0.93 for three different ETo equation-based SPEI series and 13 sites in the Netherlands and Spain.
 This indicates that the performance of different ETo equations affects SPEI more in Xinjiang, China, than in the Netherlands or Spain.
 This is likely because Xinjiang is located in an arid and semi-arid region and there are over three months when T is below zero there, which results in large DET values.
 On the other hand, negative T values have less impact on DET in the Netherlands and Spain because these countries belong to different (wetter and warmer) climate types than Xinjiang.
 Therefore, it is not surprising that larger deviations between SPEITW and SPEIPM were found in Xinjiang than in the Netherlands and Spain.
 This emphasizes the importance of choosing a proper ETo equation when calculating SPEI.

-Influence of P and ETo on SPI, SPEITW and SPEIPM
+P and ETo on SPI, SPEITW and SPEIPM

 Trends in the SPI and SPEIs